Jodosoft/Libraries/src/Jodo.Geometry/README.md

-﻿Geometric structs and utilities that support custom number types.
+﻿Provides geometric structs and utilities that support custom number types.